link-stream/api-link/README.md

 ## Documentation

-You can access to LinStream API Documentation in the following link:
+You can access to LinkStream API Documentation in the following link:

 https://api-dev.link.stream/